jesperkha/Fizz/lang.md

 }
 ```

 This is really just a simplified for loop.
-As of now, it only works with the less than operator.
+As of now it only works with the less than operator.
 In the future more will be added.
-Further below is a list of code examples to further explain the syntax of Fizz.
+Below is a list of code examples to further explain the syntax of Fizz.
 They should be very straight forward and easy to understand for anyone experienced with similar programming languages.

 <br>